Mizuho Maintains Palo Alto Networks (PANW) Buy Recommendation

 Nuveen Asset Management holds 5,986K shares representing 1.98% ownership of the company.
 In it's prior filing, the firm reported owning 5,478K shares, representing an increase of 8.50%.
 The firm increased its portfolio allocation in PANW by 50.03% over the last quarter.

-Jpmorgan Chase holds 5,812K shares representing 1.92% ownership of the company.
-In it's prior filing, the firm reported owning 4,519K shares, representing an increase of 22.25%.
-The firm decreased its portfolio allocation in PANW by 79.23% over the last quarter.
+Jpmorgan Chase holds 5,825K shares representing 1.92% ownership of the company.
+In it's prior filing, the firm reported owning 4,519K shares, representing an increase of 22.41%.
+The firm increased its portfolio allocation in PANW by 70.49% over the last quarter.

 Palo Alto Networks Background Information